stackanetes/stackanetes/README.md

 Ensure the following packages are installed on the workstation that controls the Kubernetes cluster: git, python2.7, pip, [kubectl](https://github.com/kubernetes/kubernetes/releases) v1.2+.

-Clone this repo: `git clone https://github.com/stackanetes/stackanetes` and move into the kolla directory `cd stackanetes/kolla_k8s`.
+Clone this repo: `git clone https://github.com/stackanetes/stackanetes` and move into the kolla directory `cd stackanetes`.

 Install all python dependencies from requirements.txt and generate the `etc/kolla-k8s` config directory.